wp-plugins/wp-google-maps/readme.txt

 * Add different marker icons, or your own icons to make your map really stand out!
 * Add animations to your markers and let them stand out!
 * Allow your visitors to get directions to your markers.
+* Add polygons and polylines to your map
 * Export your markers to a CSV file for quick editing.
 * WordPress MU friendly
 * Get the [WP Google Maps Professional Edition](http://www.wpgmaps.com/) for only $14.99